0RuiAlvel0/ServerAliveApp/README.md

 This is a simple website health checker for Android.
 It consists of a widget and a settings page.
 Although I have some experience with Android apps using java, this is my first Kotlin app.

+To install/ use, you need to clone the repository, open it with Android studio (or another IDE, but I only have experience with Android Studio) and then run it on an emulator (to see it works) or on you own device (when your device is used as debug device).
+For any other way, you need to create your own apk.
+Note that you will want to go to app/src/main/java/com/example/serveraliveapp/PingService.kt and edit to include your own server names and server URL.

 The widget shows a green (URL reachable) or red icon (URL not reachable).

 Current version (ALPHA):